B.C. nurse accused of trafficking drugs to inmates at maximum security prison | CBC News

 The 50-year-old RN resigned from his position at the prison on Dec.
 20, 2021, four days after he learned that he was under investigation, according to the petition.
 He remains a fully licensed nurse.

+A CSC spokesperson wrote in the email that the department is aware of the case, but she could not comment further for privacy reasons.

-CSC spokespeople and a lawyer for the nurse have yet to respond to requests for comment.
+A lawyer for the nurse has yet to respond to requests for comment.

 'Boss beater' phone turned over by inmate: college